soldotno/sol-style-guide/README.md

     npm publish
     git push

-# develop
+### Develop

-Run `gulp develop ` / `npm run develop` and all scss files will be compiled and a webserver will start at port 3000 if free.
+Run `gulp develop ` / `npm run develop` and all scss and html files will be compiled and move to the dist folder browsersync and nodemon will start and monitor changes in the src katalog and update the dist folder on file changes.

+### Structur

 NÅVÆRENDE STRUKTUR